-The Committee was facilitated by the Clerk of the Committee and the Committee was informed that the Assembly Committees work under the direction of the Speaker, the Assembly Business Committee and under the supervision of the Liaison Committee.
+The presenter informed the Members that Committees work under the direction of the Speaker, the Assembly Business Committee and under the supervision of the Liaison Committee.

 The Committees are supported administratively by the Clerk through the department of Committees and Clerk Assistants.
 They are facilitated by the County Assembly Service Board through provision of staff, meeting rooms and financial resources.